The Tea Detective

 If you want stronger, bolder flavors go with

-teas from China.
-And, if you go for the really bold flavors, you
+leaf teas from China.
+And, if you go for the really bold

-ed with honey and vanilla to create a spicy, sweet, and satisfying
+and ginger, then sweetened with honey and vanilla to create a spicy, sweet, and satisfy-

 Do you have a favorite fruit?
 Maybe peach, or strawberry?

-cold, day or night, flavored teas are wonderfully satisfying.
-They
+Hot or cold, day or night, flavored teas are wonderfully satis-

-come in nearly every flavor imaginable, from kiwi to coconut.
+fying.
+They come in nearly every flavor imaginable, from kiwi

 jasmine tea.

-about equal to the cost of two medium cups of coffee from a franchise or boutique coffee shop),
+(that’s about equal to the cost of two medium cups of coffee from a franchise or boutique

-you can get about 20--30 servings of tea.
-So if you end up not
+coffee shop), you can get about 20–30 servings of tea.
+So if you end up not liking one of

-liking one of your choices, you're not out much.
-Give it to a
+your choices, you’re not out much.
+Give it to a friend, or

 faster than you can say "it's not my cup of tea."

-from the basic black tea, green tea, oolong, white or pu-erh teas,
+today, from the basic black tea, green tea, oolong, white

 Enjoy.